Best Hotels in Bangkok: Riverside Luxury to Boutique Shophouses (2026)

 Price: THB 10,000–50,000/night (~€267–1,333) | Location: 333 Charoennakorn Road, opposite bank

 The Peninsula Bangkok is on the east bank of the Chao Phraya (opposite the main Silom/Sathorn hotel district), connected by the hotel’s private shuttle boat.
-The extraordinary three-tiered infinity pool cascading toward the river, the Thiptara restaurant (Thai cuisine over the river), and the Peninsula’s famously consistent service make it a serious alternative to the Mandarin Oriental.
+The three-tiered infinity pool cascading toward the river, the Thiptara restaurant (Thai cuisine over the river), and the Peninsula’s famously consistent service make it a serious alternative to the Mandarin Oriental.

 Silom and Sathorn Luxury